 - cooking spray

-- In the order listed, place all of the ingredients in the bowl of an electric stand mixer fitted with the dough hook.
+- In the order listed, place all of the ingredients (except the cooking spray) in the bowl of an electric stand mixer fitted with the dough hook.

 - Using the lowest speed, stir until no more dry flour remains, about a minute.
 If needed, stop the mixer occasionally and scrape down the sides of the bowl.